roostoo/Roostoo-API-Documents/README.md

 Other info:

+* The total amount of rank list length is the count of participants but no more than 100.
 * `TotalProfit = 0.0070` means the user total wallet value `increase 0.07%`.
 * `Profit24hr = -0.0107` means the user total wallet value `drop 1.07%`.